Monday, May 26, 2008 - 9:28AM CDT

 Well, at least we got it.
 We also got hammered with large hail (golfball with a few baseballs) between Pratt and Greensburg, but my prayers for a spared windshield were answered.
 Greg's windshield suffered a small crack.
 I do have a dozen or two new dents on my car to add to the others.

 Currently heading to northeastern Oklahoma somewhere, in preparation for the 14 hour drive back home.
 Tomorrow's risk may be an outflow boundary sleeper, which I'm going to cautiously hold out for.
 If it is, it may end up being another dryline intersection event out west.
-I don't have the travel funds to go all the way back to Texas or western OK for another chase, so unless the setup can happen closer to OKC or so, I'll probably just call it a trip.
+I don't have the travel funds to go all the way back to Texas or western OK for another expedition, so unless the setup can happen closer to OKC or so, I'll probably just call it a trip.
 A pretty good one I'd say, considering it wasn't even going to happen two weeks ago!

 Update 3:54PM CDT: By chance, ran into Justin Teague, Dave Crowley and Greg McLauglin in Minneola, so we're caravanning now.
 Currently parked watching new development near Coldwater, KS.

 9:28AM CDT: As expected, the outflow boundary created by last night's storms has shifted the primary severe storm threat to the south compared to yesterday's forecast.
 Very convenient for me as I'm waking up inside the moderate risk area here in Woodward - nice when that happens!
 Will have to watch the outflow boundary as it moves north, and I'll likely have to move a little northwest.
 Not a great setup today due to weak capping (too many storms too early) and weak upper level winds (storms that will rain on their own updrafts).

 This will be my last storm observation day out here, as the pattern shuts down after today.
 A risk exists up north after a few days, but it's too far north and outside of my budget.